 In September 2009, Marshall Edwards received a letter from The Nasdaq Stock Market ("Nasdaq") notifying Marshall Edwards that for the previous 30 consecutive business days the bid price of its common stock closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Global Market under Nasdaq Rule 5450(a)(1).
 According to Nasdaq's letter, Marshall Edwards would be afforded a grace period of 180 calendar days, or until March 15, 2010, to regain compliance in accordance with Nasdaq Rule 5810(c)(3)(A).
 In order to regain compliance, shares of Marshall Edwards' common stock must maintain a minimum bid closing price of at least \$1.00 per share for a minimum of ten consecutive business days during the grace period.
 On March 16, 2010, Marshall Edwards received notice from The Nasdaq Stock Market that Marshall Edwards had not regained compliance and that Marshall Edwards would be suspended from The Nasdaq Global Market on March 25, 2010, unless Marshall Edwards' requested a hearing.
 On March 23, 2010 Marshall Edwards' requested a hearing before the Nasdaq Hearings Panel.
 On March 29, 2010, Marshall Edwards' common stock at a 1-for-10 reverse split ratio.
 The reverse stock split of Marshall Edwards' common stock at a 1-for-10 reverse split ratio.
-The reverse stock split, the closing bid price of Marshall Edwards' common stock kase effected on March 31, 2010 on a 1-for-10 split adjusted basis.
-Following the reverse stock split, the closing bid price of Marshall Edwards' common stock kase for the Nasdaq Stock Market that Marshall Edwards had regained compliance with the \$1.00 minimum closing bid price in accordance with the Nasdaq Listing Rule 5450(a)(1).
-The Nasdaq Hearings Listing Qualifications Panel determined to continue the listing of Marshall Edwards' securities on the Nasdaq Stock Market that Marshall Edwards had regained compliance with the \$1.00 minimum closing bid price in accordance with the Nasdaq Listing Rule 5450(a)(1).
-The Nasdaq Hearings Listing Qualifications Panel determine
+The reverse stock split of Marshall Edwards' common stock as effected on March 31, 2010 on a 1-for-10 split adjusted basis.
+Following the reverse stock split, the closing bid price of Marshall Edwards' common stock closed above the \$1.00 minimum requirement for ten consecutive trading days.
+Marshall Edwards subsequently received notification from The Nasdaq Stock Market that Marshall Edwards had regained compliance with the \$1.00 minimum closing bid price in accordance with the Nasdaq Listing Rule 5450(a)(1).
+The Nasdaq Hearings Listing Qualifications Panel determined to continue the listing of Marshall Edwards' securities on the Nasdaq Stock Market and, therefore, the hearing before the Hearings Listing Qualifications Panel was canceled.
+For the p